alevy/simple.cx/pages/templates.md

      Field 'foo' is $foo$.
      Field 'bar.baz' is $bar.baz$.

-Strings, Numbers and Booleanss are meaningful when evaluated to text in a template.
+Strings, Numbers and Booleans are meaningful when evaluated to text in a template.
 Objects and Arrays render as a string representing their types (e.g. "[object]").
 Null renders the empty string.
 However, values of all types can be used as arguments to functions, or in conditionals and loops.

-### Function Invokation
+### Function Invocation

 Functions are invoked with similar syntax to imperative languages: